-The city of Scottsdale is seeking design concepts for a new city flag through an open design challenge that will run through Dec.
-31.
+The city of Scottsdale is seeking public input on design concepts for a new city flag through February 28.

 Scottsdale hopes a new flag will become an immediately recognizable symbol of the proud and accomplished desert community known around the world for its blend of western heritage, natural beauty and modern art and culture.

 According to the North American Vexillological Association, a group dedicated to the study of flags, there are five basic elements that make up a great flag: